Prince Harry & Meghan Markle Started Blocking Instagram Comments

 “I’m ‘doing my little bit’ and unfollowing.
 Was a huge fan of Harry but sick of the hypocrisy,” added a former fan.

-Harry and Meghan have tried to brush of criticism with a new focus on the duchess’s capsule collection with Smart Works, as well as a new Instagram post highlighting a Luminary Bakery, a business that helps disenfranchised women.
+Harry and Meghan have tried to brush off criticism with a new focus on the duchess’s capsule collection with Smart Works, as well as with a new Instagram post highlighting Luminary Bakery, a business that helps disenfranchised women.
 It was on this post that the royal couple initially decided to ban comments.

+Though it is not known whether it was a mistake or a technological glitch, royal critics commented on older Instagram posts that they believed it was a method for which Harry and Meghan were able to weather an initial flood of negative reactions.

 View this post on Instagram